-Over the years, by far the majority school leaders have strived to maintain the highest ethical behavior as advocates for student, teachers and parents, and have been committed to providing the highest quality education for students.
-Much of their efforts have been based on their highest moral and ethical conscious and commitment.
-Despite their ethical efforts, school leadership and administration have become more daunting challenges for the most talented school leaders, who have become under increased pressure to achieve much higher expectation for improved student academic improvement regardless of circumstances.
-Add this increased pressure to substantial decreases in school funding to provide the necessary human and material resources to maintain the thrust of school reforms to meet these increased expectations.
+- School leaders have strived to maintain the highest ethical behavior as advocates for student, teachers and parents, and committed to providing the highest quality education for students. - Their efforts have been based on their highest moral and ethical conscious and commitment. - Despite their ethical efforts, school leadership and administration have become more daunting challenges for the most talented school leaders, who have become under increased pressure to achieve much higher expectation for improved student academic improvement regardless of circumstances. - Increased pressure from substantial decreases in school funding for necessary human and material resources to maintain the thrust of school reforms to meet these increased expectations.